criteo/command-launcher/gh-pages/content/en/docs/overview/resources.md

 Resources are the information collected by command launcher.
 One good example is the user name and password from the built-in `login` command.

-Some of these information requires user consent to acces them, a command needs to explicitly request the access to these resources through `requestedResources` property in the manifest.
+Some of these information require user consent to access them, a command needs to explicitly request the access to these resources through the `requestedResources` property in the manifest.

 Others are automatically passed to the command.